What Are Special Purpose Vehicles In The Stock Market?

 Example: NHAI InvIT and Its SPVs

 A practical example is the NHAI InvIT, which holds a portfolio of toll roads in India.
 Each of these roads is managed by a separate SPV set up under the trust.
-By buying units of the NHAI InvIT, investors receive a share of the toll income generated by these SPVs.
+By buying units of the NHAI InvIT, investors gain exposure to income generated from the underlying infrastructure assets held through these SPVs.

 This structure helps the government raise funds while allowing investors to earn returns from infrastructure assets.
-Similar models are used by companies like IRB Infrastructure Developers and Brookfield India REIT.
+Similar InvIT models are used by IRB InvIT Fund and Highways Infrastructure Trust, while the REIT structure — applied to commercial real estate rather than infrastructure — is used by Embassy Office Parks, Mindspace Business Parks REIT, and Brookfield India REIT.

 Taxation of SPVs in India